Gateway Film Center, Columbus, Ohio – Friday, October 13, 2017*

 1:41 AM – Strangely, Sam makes for a more convincing fake corpse – playing a mean but effective prank on hapless, good-natured Sara – than she will in a little while as a real one – with Jason using her as a prop in a far crueler trick, this time on her wayward boyfriend.

-1:43 AM – From this point forward, Zito completely segregates the houses from interaction with one another, bringing forth the hedonists to battle Jason and their various sexual urges in no particular order while largely leaving the young Jarvises to mass for the climax.
-The introduction of Hitchhiker Rob as a sort of adjunct fourth Jarvis helps even the numbers a little, and the family takes to him with the sort of zeal for a reasonably friendly face you’d frankly expect from people living so far off the beaten path.
+1:43 AM – From this point forward, Zito completely segregates the houses from interaction with one another, bringing forth the hedonists to battle Jason and their various sexual urges in no particular order while largely leaving the young Jarvises to amass for the climax.
+The introduction of Hitchhiker Rob as a sort of adjunct fourth Jarvis helps even the numbers a little, and the family takes to him with the sort of zeal for a reasonably friendly face you frankly might expect from lonely people living so far off the beaten path.
 Tommy hauls the mysterious drifter upstairs to show him the full breadth of his homemade, admittedly impressive – almost overly impressive, and obviously Savini-aided – SFX studio, while Trish immediately crushes on and confides in him, all but offering their unlocked home up as a waystation in case of foul weather.
-Everyone in this movie has sex on the brain.
+Pretty much everyone in this movie has sex on the brain.

 1:45 AM – Isn’t it almost prohibitively difficult to make out in a baseball cap worn facing forward?
 Frat bros of the world unite, and back up my completely unsubstantiated theory here.